The COVID-19 pandemic has changed the world and restricted international travel opportunities.

 Can US Citizens Travel to Costa Rica?

-As of September 1st, US travelers from the following states and district can enter Costa Rica:
+On September 1st, US travelers from the following states and district were permitted to enter Costa Rica:

 - District of Columbia